kin0025/COSC1076-A1/readme.txt

 The user is prompted of several scenarios in which they will have to end the game, but the game is never ended for them.

+See scenario:
+6,4
+4,3
+3,4
+6,5
+5,6
+6,3
+7,4
+5,3
+5,2
+The Blue Player has no tokens left

+Users will also be notified if there are no possible moves.

 An extra display feature was added that displays what squares are valid moves, it is activated by changing DISPLAY_MARKERS to TRUE in shared.h